-The following Pensions guidance note Produced in partnership with Michael Collins and Stephen Maynard of Gateley LLP provides comprehensive and up to date legal information covering:
+The following Pensions practice note Produced in partnership with Stephen Maynard of Gateley and Michael Collins of Gateley provides comprehensive and up to date legal information covering:

 At present, the majority of pensions legislation defines types of occupational pension scheme in the UK on a binary basis by reference to whether or not they are a money purchase scheme: